HenrikMoe/Service-Infrastructure/README.md

 - transfomer packs have enterprise pack interface
 - packs w opentofu iam and env spinup

-## Visualization User Interface
+## User Interface
 - graph query ie service assembly pack - the uis abov
-- outsourced npm nd mac ui packs
+- outsourced npm nd mac ui packs, onprem

 ## Env Management
 - graph domain management, opentofu pack for calling the image generator pack, staging and replications, interface for enterprise pack so it can display service info in the ui